jacobxperez/rams/.github/CONTRIBUTING.md

 ## Design Requirements

+* Identify areas of volatility and encapsulate their effects
 * Identify the minimum amount of components that can satisfy most designs.
 * Must be unobtrusive to prevent the designer from fighting the framework.
 * Must be easy to update, maintain, modify, adapt, customize, and change with minimum effort.